d-qn/heatbarWithRHighcharts/README.md

 	list(0.499, '#EED8D9'),list(0.5, '#ADC2C2'),list(1, '#336666'))))
 ```

-Some aesthetic tweaks to get rid of y axis' grid lines, ticks and labels
+Some aesthetic tweaks to get rid of y-axis' grid lines, ticks and labels
 ```
 a$yAxis(lineWidth = 0, minorGridLineWidth = 0, lineColor = 'transparent', title = list(text = ""),
 	labels = list(enabled = FALSE), minorTickLength = 0, tickLength =  0, gridLineWidth =  0, minorGridLineWidth = 0)
 ```

-One finally needs to the heatmap javaScript library currently not in rCharts
+One finally needs to add the heatmap javaScript library not yet shipped with rCharts
 ```
 a$addAssets(js = c("https://code.highcharts.com/modules/heatmap.js"))
 ```

-And we are done.
+And we are done!
 We can preview the heatmap-barchart in a browser, by simply calling our chart in R:
 ```
 a
 ```

 ### Customise the tooltip
 At this point, you might notice that the tooltip shows the series name, the x and y values.
-This is not really helpful because we only have one serie here and we wish to have the vote name displayed instead.
+This is not really helpful because we only have one series here and we wish to have the vote name displayed instead.
 We can customise the tooltip by defining a formatter callback, returning HTML.

 ```
 formatter <- "#! function() { return '<div class=\"tooltip\" style=\"color:#686868;font-size:0.8em\">In <b>' +
 	this.point.x + ',</b> the initiative:<br><br><i>' + this.point.name + '<br><br></i>gathered <b>' + this.point.value + '%</b> yes</div>'; } !#"
 a$tooltip(formatter = formatter, useHTML = T, borderWidth = 2, backgroundColor = 'rgba(255,255,255,0.8)')
 a
+# Finally, to save the interactive chart
+a$save("heatmapBarChart.html")
 ```

 ## Remarks